 There are three (3) phases of the Framework that correspond to fifty percent (50%), sixty percent (60%), and seventy percent (70%) of the State population becoming fully vaccinated.
 When 50% of the State population has been fully vaccinated, all essential businesses and designated businesses and operations may operate, and large indoor and outdoor events, meetings, conventions, etc. may be held in accordance with the restrictions outlined in the attached Framework Matrix for Tier 4.
-The restrictions are reduced consistent with restrictions outlined in Tier 5 of the attached Framework Matrix when 60% of the State population has been fully vaccinated.
+The restrictions are reduced consistent with restrictions outlined in Tier 5 of the attached Framework Matrix when 60% of the State population has been fully vaccinated (or the date DOH projects the 60% vaccination rate will be reached).
 Finally, when 70% of the State population has been fully vaccinated, all COVID-19 related restrictions will cease; or, alternately when DOH determines that it is safe, all COVID-19 related restrictions will cease.